ssvlabs/SIPs/sips/cluster_consensus.md

 		binary.LittleEndian.PutUint32(bytes[i*4:], uint32(v))
 	}
 	// Hash
-	return ClusterID(sha256.Sum256(bytes))
+	return CommitteeID(sha256.Sum256(bytes))
 }
 ```

-In order to route consensus messages to the correct consensus runner, the `ClusterID` field will be included in the `MessageID` replacing `ValidatorPublicKey`.
+In order to route consensus messages to the correct consensus runner, the `CommitteeID` field will be included in the `MessageID` replacing `ValidatorPublicKey`.

 ### Role